Jaro, Iloilo City: Economy

-Since the Spanish colonial era, Jaro is well known for being the turn-table of land transportation to northern, western, central and eastern Panay, thus delivery of goods made way in the town as a transit area.
-The sugar boom made riches that earmarked the rise of affluent old-rich Jareño families – Lopéz of (ABS-CBN Corporation), Ledesma, Locsín, Javellana, Jalandoni, Hofileña, Javellosa, Jalbuena, Montinola (of Bank of the Philippine Islands), Villanueva, and Lizares, to name a few.
+Since the Spanish colonial era, Jaro has been well known for being the turn-table of land transportation to northern, western, central and eastern Panay, thus delivery of goods made way in the town as a transit area.
+The sugar boom made riches that earmarked the rise of affluent old-rich mestizo Jareño families – Ledesma, Locsín, Lopéz (of ABS-CBN Corporation), Hofileña, Jalandoni, Guadarrama, Mirasol, Huervana, Jaen, Javellana, Javellosa, Jalbuena, Lizares, Montinola (of Bank of the Philippine Islands), and Villanueva, to name a few.

 The 21st economic boom of Iloilo City after the Iloilo International Airport was transferred to the town of Sta.
-Barbara, ushered for big real estate, hospitals, banks and retail developers to launch or open malls and townships in the town.
+Barbara, ushered for big real estate, hospitals, banks, and retail developers to launch or open malls and townships in the town.
+WaterWorld Iloilo, the largest water park in Western Visayas, also opened in Alta Tierra Village in Jaro.

 Townships and mixed-use residential and commercial communities

 Some of the developments in Jaro include the Sta.
-Lucia Land has the 10+ hectare Green Meadows East Township with an upscale mall (first outside Luzon), condominiums, hotel and other facilities; the SM Prime's 48 hectare property in Barangay Balabago, Jaro for the upcoming SM City Jaro complex; the Robinsons Place Jaro (the second Robinsons mall in Iloilo); and the CityMall – Tagbak, Jaro of the DoubleDragon Properties.
+Lucia Land has the 10+ hectare Green Meadows East Township with an upscale mall (first outside Luzon), condominiums, hotel and other facilities; the SM Prime's 48-hectare property in Barangay Balabago, Jaro for the upcoming SM City Jaro complex; the Robinsons Place Jaro (the second Robinsons mall in Iloilo); and the CityMall – Tagbak, Jaro of the DoubleDragon Properties.